 People quickly fell in love with this new dog mix.
 Unfortunately, breeders began thoughtlessly crossing any Labrador with any Poodle.
 Consequently, some earlier generations of Labradoodles were very unpredictable regarding physical characteristics and coat types.
 Many Labradoodles shed too much and were not significant for people with allergies.

 Nowadays, breeders (most, anyway) pay closer attention to this issue, and Labradoodles are rarely bred with shedding coats.
-Labradoodles are still commonly used as guide and therapy dogs, as well as for other types of assistance and service dogs.
+Labradoodles are still commonly used as guide and therapy dogs and for other types of assistance and service dogs.
 They are also chosen as family dogs and are very popular with those who like large dog breeds.

-Labradoodles are generally very high-energy dogs who need lots of playtime and stimulation to stay happy.
-Additionally, the Labradoodle is an amiable animal and will likely always want to be with its owners.
+Labradoodles are generally high-energy dogs who need lots of playtime and stimulation to stay happy.
+Additionally, the Labradoodle is amiable and will likely always want to be with its owners.

-Since this breed is also a popular therapy and assistance dog, it is no surprise that they are highly devoted and affectionate with their owners and possess an innate desire and eagerness to please.
+Since this breed is also a popular therapy and assistance dog, it is no surprise that they are highly devoted and affectionate with their owners and possess an innate desire and eagerness to please them.

-They are also great with children and other animals and are typically viewed as a great first dog for those who have never owned a dog before.
+They are also great with children and other animals and are typically viewed as a great first dog for those who have never owned a dog.

 The Labradoodle breed is also a great swimmer and loves being in the water, so bonus points if you can provide a pool or nearby lake for your new furry friend to play around in.
 On top of that, Labradoodles are generally pretty easy to train as long as their owners stay consistent since they are eager to please their owners.

 How your Labradoodle will grow up to look largely depends on its genetics.
 That is, how dominant the Poodle or Labrador genes are in your dog’s DNA.
-Some Labradoodles are blonde in color, while others are chocolate, black, apricot, and even red.
-The coat on the Labradoodle also depends on the genetics and can either be soft and wavy (Lab dominates) or curly (Poodle dominates).
+Some Labradoodles are blonde, while others are chocolate, black, apricot, and red.
+The coat on the Labradoodle also depends on genetics and can either be soft and wavy (Lab dominates) or curly (Poodle dominates).

 The size of Labradoodles also can vary.
-Labradoodles come in three size variations, and the sizes largely depend on the Poodle used for the first-generation breeding.
-The sizes are Standard, which range from 21-24 inches and 50 to 65 pounds.
+Labradoodles come in three size variations, largely depending on the Poodle used for the first-generation breeding.
+The sizes are Standard, which ranges from 21-24 inches and 50 to 65 pounds.
 Medium ranges from 17-20 inches and 30 to 45 pounds, and Miniature ranges from 14 to 16 inches and will only grow to be about 15 to 25 pounds.